-The LT8608S will tolerate a shorted output.
+The LT8607 will tolerate a shorted output.
 Several features are used for protection during output short-circuit and brownout conditions.
-The first is the switching frequency will be folded back while the output is lower than the set point to maintain inductor current control (only if SYNC = 0V).
+The first is the switching frequency will be folded back while the output is lower than the set point to maintain inductor current control.
 Second, the bottom switch current is monitored such that if inductor current is beyond safe levels switching of the top switch will be delayed until such time as the inductor current falls to safe levels.
-This allows for tailoring the LT8608S to individual applications and limiting thermal dissipation during short circuit conditions.
+This allows for tailoring the LT8607 to individual applications and limiting thermal dissipation during short circuit conditions.

-Frequency foldback behavior depends on the state of the SYNC pin: If the SYNC pin is low or high, or floated the switching frequency will slow while the output voltage is lower than the programmed level.
-If the SYNC pin is connected to a clock source, the LT8608S will stay at the programmed frequency without foldback and only slow switching if the inductor current exceeds safe levels.
+Frequency foldback behavior depends on the state of the SYNC pin: If the SYNC pin is low the switching frequency will slow while the output voltage is lower than the programmed level.
+If the SYNC pin is connected to a clock source, tied high or floated, the LT8607 will stay at the programmed frequency without foldback and only slow switching if the inductor current exceeds safe levels.

-There is another situation to consider in systems where the output will be held high when the input to the LT8608S is absent.
-This may occur in battery charging applications or in battery backup systems where a battery or some other supply is diode ORed with the LT8608S's output.
-If the VIN pin is allowed to float and the EN pin is held high (either by a logic signal or because it is tied to VIN), then the LT8608S's internal circuitry will pull its quiescent current through its SW pin.
-This is acceptable if the system can tolerate several $\mu$ A in this state.
-If the EN pin is grounded the SW pin current will drop to near 0.7 $\mu$ A. However, if the VIN pin is grounded while the output is held high, regardless of EN, parasitic body diodes inside the LT8608S can pull current from the output through the SW pin and the VIN pin.
-Figure 5 shows a connection of the VIN and EN/UV pins that will allow the LT8608S to run only when the input voltage is present and that protects against a shorted or reversed input.
+There is another situation to consider in systems where the output will be held high when the input to the LT8607 is absent.
+This may occur in battery charging applications or in battery backup systems where a battery or some other supply is diode ORed with the LT8607's output.
+If the $V{IN}$ pin is allowed to float and the EN pin is held high (either by a logic signal or because it is tied to $V{IN}$ ), then the LT8607's internal circuitry will pull its guiescent current through its SW pin.
+This is acceptable if the system can tolerate several μA in this state.
+If the EN pin is grounded the SW pin current will drop to near 0.7μA.
+However, if the VIN pin is grounded while the output is held high, regardless of EN, parasitic body diodes inside the LT8607 can pull current from the output through the SW pin and the $V{IN}$ pin.
+Figure 4 shows a connection of the $V{IN}$ and EN/UV pins that will allow the LT8607 to run only when the input voltage is present and that protects against a shorted or reversed input.